 After vet checking, all rodents are to be taken to benches immediately.

 When will I receive my Exhibitor Entry Pass?

 After the entries close, your Exhibitor Entry Pass will be posted to you.

 Your Exhibitor Entry Pass allows you to get through the gates at the Royal Easter Show to drop off your rodents close to Hall C.

 You will be prompted to show your Exhibitor Entry Pass to security guards to gain entry to the drop off/ pickup area near Hall C where the show is being held.

-After you have dropped your gear and rodents off at the hall you are then to drive your car over to one of the car parking areas (P5 if you have pre-paid).
+After you have dropped your gear and rodents off at the hall you are then to drive your car over to one of the car parking areas (P3 is recommended for ease of collecting rodents after the show, if you have pre-paid).